 In late 2016, just as Crude Volatility was heading to print, Saudi Arabia and Russia spearheaded a new attempt to manage crude supplies, bringing together 25 OPEC and non-OPEC producers in what is now called “OPEC-Plus.”
 OPEC-Plus successfully implemented production cuts over the last two years, which some analysts credit with stabilizing prices.

 Is OPEC-Plus the swing producer the oil market has been looking for?
 Can we expect more stable prices going forward?
 And what role are US shale and Washington energy policy playing in global oil stability?

-To address these and other questions, join the Center on Global Energy Policy for an event with Robert McNally and a distinguished panel of oil experts who will take stock of the analysis in Crude Volatility in light of the events over the last two years.
-Following McNally's presentation, he will join Jamie Webster, fellow at the Center on Global Energy Policy and senior director at Boston Consulting Group's Center for Energy Impact, and Marianne Kah, adjunct senior research scholar at the Center on Global Energy Policy and former chief economist at ConocoPhillips, on a panel moderated by Antoine Halff, senior research scholar at the Center on Global Energy Policy.
+To address these and other questions, the Center on Global Energy Policy hosted an event with Robert McNally and a distinguished panel of oil experts who will took stock of the analysis in Crude Volatility in light of the events over the last two years.
+Following McNally's presentation, he joined Jamie Webster, fellow at the Center on Global Energy Policy and senior director at Boston Consulting Group's Center for Energy Impact, and Marianne Kah, adjunct senior research scholar at the Center on Global Energy Policy and former chief economist at ConocoPhillips, on a panel moderated by Antoine Halff, senior research scholar at the Center on Global Energy Policy.